Can You Control Thoughts

 This misunderstanding compounds feelings of doubt, anxiety and lack of confidence.

-These feelings make it much more difficult to swing with good rhythm and timing.
+These feelings make it much more difficult to swing with good rhythm and timing, (as I explain in more detail in this online learning program.)

 No wonder the game can seem so hard!